Jump to ↓

 Flexibility

-Cloud contact centers can be accessed from any location and on any device with an internet connection, whereas on-premise contact centers are tied to a physical location.
-CCaaS platforms make it easier for businesses to implement remote work teams, provide customer service from multiple locations, and quickly scale operations as needed.
+Cloud contact centers can be accessed from any location and on any device with an internet connection, whereas on-premise contact centers are tied to a single physical location.
+CCaaS platforms make it easier for businesses to ensure customer success from multiple locations and empower remote teams.

-Additionally, without the need for maintenance and upgrades, cloud contact centers can free up IT resources for other initiatives such as hiring additional agents.
-Finally, cloud contact centers pay per line without equipment, licensing and installation costs, making it easier to scale down and budget appropriately.
+Without the need for maintenance and upgrades, cloud contact centers can free up IT resources for other initiatives, like hiring additional agents.
+Finally, cloud contact center software is billed per-line or per-user, and don’t require equipment, licensing, and installation costs.

 Scalability

-Cloud contact centers can easily scale up or down to meet changing business needs.
-This means that as a business grows, it can add more agents or expand the system's capabilities–and only pay for the additional lines/features.
+Cloud contact centers can easily scale up or down to evolve with changing business needs.
+As a business grows, admins can add more agents or expand the system's capabilities–and only pay for the additional lines/features they need.
 On the other hand, on-premise contact centers require physical hardware and software upgrades, a time-consuming and expensive process.

 Cost-effectiveness

-The cost-effectiveness of cloud contact centers is mainly due to the reduced upfront costs, the ability to only pay for what you use, and the reduced need for IT support and upgrades.
+The cost-effectiveness of cloud contact centers is mainly due to lower upfront costs, scalable pricing, and the reduced need for IT support and upgrades.

 Advanced features

-Cloud contact centers offer a range of advanced VoIP features that are not available in on-premise contact centers, including:
+Cloud contact centers offer a range of advanced VoIP features unavailable in on-premise systems, including third-party integrations, high-level omnichannel customer self-service, and unified communications.

-• Artificial Intelligence (AI): Cloud contact centers often include AI-powered features, such as natural language processing, IVR and IVA, automated self-service options, sentiment analysis, and automatic post-call summaries.
-These automated features help reduce call volume, improve customer satisfaction, and eliminate tedious agent tasks.
+Cloud contact centers leverage artificial intelligence, machine learning, natural language processing, and customer intent and sentiment analysis to reduce call volume, improve customer satisfaction, and eliminate repetitive tasks.
 On-premise contact centers typically don't have access to these cutting-edge AI technologies.

 Reliability